Sunday, November 11, 2018

-In Columbus, Ohio Mama and I both found a friend, another Air Force wife who was married to a Japanese American pilot and their daughter.
+In Columbus, Ohio Mama and I both found a friend, another Air Force wife who was married to an American pilot of Japanese family, and their daughter.

 I don't remember many of Mama's stories about my little friend and her mother, only that they were both young and in love with their husbands and looked forward to the weekend when the men were free to be with their families.

 Between that time the two women watched us play together but I can only imagine the conversations they shared, these two young mothers, far away from their own mothers and families.

 My friend Tammy talks often about her beloved nephew who serves in the Air Force and his wife and their two sons who are growing up seeing their father deployed.
 I won't share her personal stories of them here but this family is just one of the thousands who sacrifice time with their loved ones in service to our country.

 I don't even remember the name of my playmate.
 I wish so much I had written down more of my parents' stories.
 But when I look at her photo I hope she had a lifetime of growing up with her father, just as I did.

 And today I'm thinking of the children of soldiers, hoping for the same thing for them.

 Are you a child of a soldier, of a veteran?
 If you are, it would make me so happy to have you write about him or her here.

 On November 9, 1989 the Berlin Wall came down.